cwaage/cs50_labs/README.md

 {% endspoiler %}

 #### Compile your program (Change your source code to machine code)
-When you are done with the changes listed above compile your program with the make command
+When you are done with the changes listed above `compile` your program with the `make` command

-{% spoiler "Try it yourself before clicking" %}
+{% spoiler "Hint for compile" %}
-At the $ prompt type as shown below:
+At the $ prompt type the command as shown below:

 ```
-  $ make hello_again
+  $ make hello
 ```

 {% endspoiler %}